effektif/user-docs/docs/include_examples/onboard-new-hire.rst

 Process goal
 ^^^^^^^^^^^^

-Learn about the new hire, create a working environment where the new hire can start working and allow the new hire to learn about the company.
+Create a working environment where the new hire can learn about the company and start work.

 Context
 ^^^^^^^